Airlines treat people like dirt because the Republicans let them

 She hopes the United scandal will convince Republicans to end their love affair with Big Air: "I think Congress is going to be under a lot of pressure to take some decisive action because of what people saw in that video."

-Here's what Sen. Richard Blumenthal proposed last year to keep airlines in check
+Here's what Sen. Richard Blumenthal proposed last year to keep airlines in check.

 But not one of his amendments made it past Mitch McConnell et al.